lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 Question: How many entries does it contain? (hint: how many lines do we get?)
 Question: Can you tell whether the table is tab separated, or if there are just spaces in between the entries?

 Next, we are going to use a for loop to read in all the entries into a dictionary, with the codons as the key, and the amino acid as the value.
-Note: below the code is incomplete.
-Figure out what is lacking (replace underscores with something else), and add it below the code you already have.

 ```python
 codon_table = {}